TomasPereira-Dev/frontendMentor-Challenge17/README.md

 ## Tech I Used
 I mainly used React, JavaScript and Tailwind for the styling, all the data used for this project
-came from a local JSON file, no APIs involved (yet).
+came from a local JSON file, the backend uses Node.js and Express and the payments were handled with Mercado Pago's Checkout Pro API.

-## Plans for the future
-I want to add a payment prossesor for debit/credit card transactions by the end of April 2024
-most probably Mercado Pago, I don't know if I need to learn about backend for this, so it might took me more time than that.

 ## Acknowledgements